Spaghetti & Mandolino - home page / Our magazine / Cantina Tramin: a journey through South Tyrolean wines

 Cantina Tramin: a journey through South Tyrolean wines

-Viticulture in South Tyrol has roots that go back to &' Roman times, when the construction of the Via Claudia Augusta opened its doors to traders who carried the first vines.
+Viticulture in South Tyrol has roots that trace back to the Roman era, when the construction of the Via Claudia Augusta opened the door to merchants bringing the first saplings.

-However, it was with the &' Habsburg Empire that the region saw a significant boost, introducing grape varieties such as Riesling and Pinot varieties.
+However, it was during the Austrian Empire that the region saw a significant boost, introducing grape varieties like Riesling and Pinot types.

-Since &' 80, local producers have guided production towards modernization and quality, positioning South Tyrolean wines beyond regional borders.
+Since the 1980s, local producers have led the industry towards modernization and quality, positioning South Tyrolean wines beyond regional borders.

-The soil and climate characteristics of &' South Tyrol are the secret behind the fame of its wines.
+The pedoclimatic characteristics of South Tyrol are the secret behind the fame of its wines.

-Calcareous and porphyric soils give an acid texture and balanced tannins, while the temperature changes and the continental-alpine climate create a unique range of scents.
+Limestone and porphyry soils provide acidity and balanced tannins, while the thermal excursions and continental-alpine climate create a unique array of aromas.

-Here wines of extraordinary elegance are born, comparable to the oenological jewels of &' Alsace.
+Here, wines of extraordinary elegance are produced, comparable to the oenological jewels of Alsace.

-Among the most cultivated vines, Schiava, Pinot Noir and Lagrein stand out for red wines, while white wines dominate Pinot Blanc, Chardonnay, Pinot Grigio, Gewürztraminer, Müller-Thurgau and Kerner.
+Among the most cultivated grape varieties, Schlieren, Pinot Noir, and Lagrein stand out for red wines, while for whites the dominant varieties are Pinot Bianco, Chardonnay, Pinot Grigio, Gewürztraminer, Müller-Thurgau, and Kerner.

-The DOC of &' Alto Adige, such as Caldaro and Valdadige, embrace a controlled production that covers 90% of the total.
+The DOCs of South Tyrol, such as Caldaro and Valdadige, embrace a controlled production that covers 90% of the total.

-The roots of South Tyrolean viticulture go back to ancient times, evidenced by grape seed discoveries dating back to 500 BC.
+The roots of South Tyrolean viticulture go back to ancient times, evidenced by the discovery of grape seeds from 500 BC.

-L &' encounter between Roman techniques and Rhaetian traditions marked L&' beginning of a &' important phase of wine production.
+The encounter between Roman techniques and Rhaetian traditions marked the beginning of an important phase in winemaking.

-During the Middle Ages, white wines dominated, but the 16th century saw the introduction of red wines.
+During the Middle Ages, white wines dominated, but the 1500s saw the introduction of reds.

-L&' Archduke John d&' Austria played a key role in introducing varieties such as Riesling.
+Archduke Johann of Austria played a key role in introducing varieties such as Riesling.

-In 1893, the first social cellars were founded, and in 1931 the Royal Decree on typical wines established the first qualitative protections.
+In 1893, the first social wineries were established, and in 1931, the Royal Decree on typical wines set the first quality protections.

-The rebirth of South Tyrolean viticulture: from 1980 to today
+The Renaissance of South Tyrolean Winemaking: From 1980 to Today

 Since 1980, South Tyrolean viticulture has experienced an unprecedented boom.

-The quality, the selection of varieties, the reduction of yields and the' adoption of modern technologies have led to an extraordinary qualitative leap.
+Quality, selection of varieties, reduction of yields, and the adoption of modern technologies have led to an extraordinary leap in quality.

 Currently, 98.8% of the vineyard area is protected by the DOC regulations, a figure that far exceeds any other Italian region.

-The Tramin Winery, founded in 1898 by Christian Schrott, pastor of Termeno, is an example of cooperation that embraces 300 small producers on 260 hectares.
+The Cantina Tramin, founded in 1898 by Christian Schrott, the parish priest of Termeno, is an example of cooperation that embraces 300 small producers across 260 hectares.

-Led by Willi Stürz since 1995, elected best oenologist d&' Italy in 2004, the winery is based on sharing and respect for the land.
+Led by Willi Stürz since 1995, who was named the best winemaker in Italy in 2004, the winery is based on sharing and respect for the land.

 With an average production of 1.9 million bottles per year, Cantina Tramin is a distinctive presence in both the national and international markets.

-The wines of Cantina Tramin: expression of territory
+The Wines of Cantina Tramin: Expression of the Territory

-The Tramin Winery, through a culture of cooperation and a targeted production, expresses in its wines the unique character of South Tyrolean nature.
+Cantina Tramin, through a culture of cooperation and targeted production, expresses in its wines the unique character of the South Tyrolean nature.

-Thanks to the strong temperature changes and the minerality of the soil, the wines are elegant and structured.
+Thanks to strong thermal excursions and soil minerality, the wines are elegant and structured.

-From Schiava to Pinot Grigio, Cantina Tramin offers a variety of labels that satisfy every palate, representing l&' excellence of a territory rich in tradition and quality.
+From Schlieren to Pinot Grigio, Cantina Tramin offers a variety of labels that satisfy every palate, representing the excellence of a territory rich in tradition and quality.

-In conclusion, the Tramin Winery represents not only a &' an excellent wine reality, but a guardian of South Tyrolean wine traditions and culture, carrying out its commitment with passion and dedication.
+In conclusion, Cantina Tramin represents not only an excellent winemaking reality but also a guardian of South Tyrolean traditions and oenological culture, carrying on its commitment with passion and dedication.

 Angela Cordioli